9 a.m.-noon Thursday, Oct. 31 | $50

 Today’s nonfiction video storytelling exists on multiple platforms, from web to broadcast to social and mobile.
 The best of these videos rely on a key element — the story.

 This workshop will focus on how to identify the components of a strong video story and provide a crash course in video shooting and editing.
-Leading the session is the producer and director of “Charlottesville: Race and Terror,” the Vice News Tonight documentary on HBO.
+Leading the session are the producer and director of “Charlottesville: Race and Terror,” the Vice News Tonight documentary on HBO and the former National Geographic short biography.

 Bring a laptop and camera (or mobile device) to participate in hands-on portions of the workshop.